-Make sure your certified mental health professional is familiar with the WPATH Standards of Care and includes all of the above information.
-Consider giving the person these guidelines to help in writing your letter.
+Make sure your certified mental health professional is familiar with the WPATH Standards of Care and includes all the above information.
+Consider giving the person these guidelines to help in writing the letters.

-Is there a template that my mental health provider can use to write the letter?
+Is there a template that my mental health provider can use to write the letters?